 |9||10/24||Essential Web Development Skills for your Portfolio II WordPress and WIX

-Your portfolio URLs are due before our normally scheduled synchronous session time, posted to your own thread in week 8 discussion board “Hare your URLs”, thereafter, help each other in the discussion board throughout the week by checking out their wire-framed websites.
+Your portfolio URLs are due before our normally scheduled synchronous session time, and voluntarily posted to your own thread in week 8 discussion board “Share your URLs”, thereafter, help each other in the discussion board throughout the week by checking out their wire-framed websites.
+Notice this is not a requirement to complete the full website; just create a URL that you will likely use.

 We will meet Synchronously